 Figure 15.
 235U (n,f) correlation matrix [1].

 Integral experiments are extremely dependent on the underlying reactions that make up the net result.
-Therefore, there are generally larger variances in the the reactions that are part of the total cross-section.
-Figure 16 displays the relative uncertainty of the 235U (n,f) cross-section compared to the total.
-Figure 17 displays the total cross-section of 209Bi compared to the (n,2n) reaction.
+Therefore, there are generally larger variances in the reactions that are part of the total cross section.
+Figure 16 displays the relative uncertainty of the 235U (n,f) cross section compared to the total.
+Figure 17 displays the total cross section of 209Bi compared to the (n,2n) reaction.